abidtanvir/Pizza-World/README.md

 # Pizza-World
 Pizza shop management system which works both for customer to order custom pizza and for owner to manage the whole system.
 The system is built using HTML, W3.CSS, PHP and JavaScript.
-PostgreSQL is used as database and PL/pgSQL is used as the backend logic.
+PostgreSQL is used as database and PL/pgSQL is used as the backend language for logic.

 ## Prerequisites